Silic0nS0ldier/tspm-concept/DRAFT_1.md

 }
 ```

+## Scripts

+Scripts can be manually run via;
+- `run` to open a terminal
+- `run -r "cmd"` to execute the provided string
+- `run "script-name"` to execute predefined snippets

+For convenience various hooks for various in-box commands exist.
+To reduce the risk of rouge scripts permissions available to each hook will vary according to their implicit permissions.
+Some examples of implicit permissions are;
+- `test` implicitly grants reading, writing, and execution permissions
+- `install` implicitly grants almost nothing

+There are always cases where the granted implicit permissions may not be enough for a genuine use case, so to address this permission requirements can be declared.
+If these permission requirements are not impilictly met, the user will be prompted to either grant them and continue or decline and stop.

-## PATH Environment Variable
+### Environment

-Any command executed through the package manager will receive a customised version of the system and user `PATH` environment variable with paths specified in direct dependencies overlaid for convenience.

-This modified `PATH` is available to `exec` and `run` (both commands run through a [_Hosted PowerShell Core_](https://github.com/PowerShell/PowerShell/tree/master/docs/host-powershell) instance for cross platfom consistency).
+Any command executed through the package manager recieves a contextual `PATH` variable consisting exclusively of direct dependencies, and be run through a [_Hosted PowerShell Core_](https://github.com/PowerShell/PowerShell/tree/master/docs/host-powershell) instance to permit greater consistency across platforms.
+To ensure that dependencies are always satisfied `PATH` will change along with the context.

-The concept of globally installed dependencies is not supported to prevent instances of tooling mismatches causing unpredictable behaviour that is difficult to troubleshoot.
+Given the risk of tooling mismatches global dependencies and the challenges around dealing with them, their support is outside of the scope of this initial draft.